Your garden is an Ecosystem

 One of the best ways to create healthy soil is to leave those autumn leaves in your garden.
 Spread them through your garden beds and let nature do its thing, breaking down those leaves, adding organic matter to your soil, and making your plants happy.
 Plus, you’re keeping more waste out of landfills!

-Water Conservation in the ecosystem garden
+Water Conservation in the Ecosystem Garden

-Instead stormwater can be collected or directed to your garden, keeping it out of municipal stormwater systems, which prevents streambank erosion, protects our waterways, and reduces the amount of toxic chemicals that are picked up as the water makes its way into our watersheds.
+Instead, stormwater can be collected or directed to your garden, keeping it out of municipal stormwater systems, which prevents streambank erosion, protects our waterways, and reduces the amount of toxic chemicals that are picked up as the water makes its way into our watersheds.

 Also remember that when you choose indigenous plants for the right conditions in your wildlife garden, and put them in the right place for their needs, it is very unlikely that you will need to provide supplemental watering once it’s established.